CodeYourFuture/syllabus/docs/contributing/contributing.md

 This syllabus has the following aims

-- To direct teachers across out network to our content
+- To direct teachers across our network to our content
 - To share content developed by volunteers between our cities (slides, videos, exercises etc)
 - To ease the load of planning lessons for our teachers
 - To be a repository of exercises for our students
-- To be a resources for our students to use to refer to
+- To be a resource for our students to refer to

 ### Target Students